zclaytor/kiauhoku/README.md

 If it works, you should get something close to the sun.
 The arguments to get_star_eep are mass (in solar units), metallicity, alpha-abundance, and EEP index.
 See the documentation for more details.

 Kīauhōkū comes with MCMC functionality through emcee-3.
-See the docs for kiauhoku.Grid.mcmc for more details.
+See the docs for more details.

 [kiauhoku github]: https://github.com/zclaytor/kiauhoku